dutor/loki/README.md

 loki
 ====

-A C++ Template library, developed by  Andrei Alexandrescu, the author of the book Modern C++ Design.
+A C++ Template library, developed by  Andrei Alexandrescu, the author of the book _Modern C++ Design_.

+Source code in this project is tied to Modern C++ Design.
+For the mostly recent updates, please refer to the official project in SourceForge.net: http://sourceforge.net/projects/loki-lib/files/Loki/

+The purpose to create this repository is just to do experiments in _Modern C++ Design_.

+Quoted from the original readme.txt
+====

 Last update: Aug 29, 2002